Principal Authority (Owner) role and access

 The Export Service has 4 roles with varying permission and access levels.
 Each person is assigned a role to ensure they have the correct access level to a business.

-For example, some people should have limited access to view information only.
-Others may need full access to financial transactions and information.
 For more information, go to Roles and access levels in the Export Service.

 Need more help?